 Nor on thee yet

-Shall burst the future,
+Shall burst the future, as successive zones

 Of several wonder open on some spirit

 Flying secure and glad from heaven to heaven.

 The aim of geographical exploration has, in these days, interfused with the passion for truth.
 If now the ultimate bounds of knowledge have broadened to the infinite, the spirit of the man of science has quickened to a deeper fervour.
 Amid the finished ingenuities of the laboratory he has knitted a spiritual entente with the moral philosopher, viewing:

 The narrow creeds of right and wrong, which fade